xcore/sw_display_controller/app_display_controller_demo/doc_quickstart/quickstart.rst

    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
    #.
 At the ``Select Device`` dialog select ``XMOS XTAG-2 connect to L1[0..1]`` and click ``OK``.
    #.
 Wait until the images have loaded over the XTAG connector from the host, this should take approximately 21 seconds.
    #.
-There should be a series of 6 images the transition from one to another.
+There should be a series of 6 images for transition from one to another.
+   #.
+Once the first image is displayed, a message is displayed on the console to prompt the user to touch any of the corners or the center of LCD screen for watching different transition effects.
+   #.
+If the user touches any other part of the screen, then the user is informed to touch again.
+   #.
+If there is no touch event for a period of time (``TOUCH_LIB_TIME_OUT`` currently set to 10 seconds in ``touch_lib_conf.h``), a ``No activity`` message is printed and the program continues to wait for a touch event.
+The ``No activity`` message is printed every 10 seconds.

 Next Steps
 ++++++++++

  #.
-Trying changing the files that are loaded form the host.
-To do this, produce an image of 480 by 272 pixels, save it in ``tga`` format uncompressed in "top left" format ("bottom left" will also work but the image will have to be upside-down).
+Try changing the files that are loaded from the host.
+To do this, generate an image of 480 by 272 pixels, save it in ``tga`` format uncompressed in "top left" format ("bottom left" will also work but the image will have to be upside-down).
 Save the file(s) into ``the app_display_controller_demo`` directory within your workspace.
 Now, increment the ``IMAGE_COUNT`` define to 7 and add the name of your new image to the array ``images``.
 Ensure the filename is less than 30 characters long.
  #.
 Each transition has a frame count that configures the speed of the transition, try adjusting them and observe the results.
 To do this take a look at the API for the display controller.
 Note how each of the transition effects have a ``frame_count`` parameter.
-This parameter specifies over how many frames the transition should take.
+This parameter specifies how many frames the transition should take.
  #.
 Try writing an exciting transition effect.
-To do this begin with the template shown below, and refer to the Display Controller API documentation.
+To do this, begin with the template shown below and refer to the Display Controller API documentation.
     ::

       static void transition_exciting_impl(chanend server, unsigned next_image_fb,